linebender/druid/docs/src/env.md

 calling its [`resolve`] method.

 In general, you should not need to worry about localization directly.
-See the [localization] chapter for an overview of localization in druid.
+See the [localization] chapter for an overview of localization in Druid.

 [`Env`]: https://docs.rs/druid/0.6.0/druid/struct.Env.html